Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: Semi-cosimplicial -adic Steenbrink complexes and coincidence of the weight filtrations II

 \section{Semi-cosimplicial $p$-adic Steenbrink complexes and coincidence of the weight filtrations II}

-In this section we consider a semi-cosimplicial version of $(A_{\rm zar}(X_{\os{\circ}{T}_0}/S(T)^{\nat},(E)),P)$ to give another proof of the comparison theorem of weight filtrations (\ref{theo:text}).
-This method is sketched in \cite[p.~1270]{kiha} for the case of log de Rham-Witt complexes when the base field is finite.
+In this section we define the semi-cosimplicial version of $(A_{\rm zar}(X_{\os{\circ}{T}_0}/S(T)^{\nat},E),P)$ to give another proof of the comparison theorem of weight filtrations (\ref{theo:text}).
+This method is sketched in \cite[p.~1270]{kiha} for the case of log de Rham-Witt complexes for the trivial coefficient when the base field is finite.